paladin-t/b8/docs/manual.md

 * `BTNP b, p = 0`: checks whether a virtual button is just released from pressing
 	* `b`: index of a virtual button to check, 0/1/2/3/4/5 for left/right/up/down/a/b
 	* `p`: player index, starts from 0
-	* returns true for released from pressing
+	* returns true for released

 ### Keyboard